-Fiasp is the first fast-acting insulin that does not have a pre-meal dosing recommendation, and becomes active in the blood in just 2.5 minutes, approximately.
+Fiasp is the first fast-acting insulin that does not have a pre-meal dosing recommendation, and becomes active in the blood in just two and a half minutes, approximately.

 NovoNordisk’s Fiasp insulin will be tested using the iLet Bionic Pancreas System on certain adult patients, and insulin lispro and conventional insulin aspart will be used for both adults and children involved in the study.

-Beta Bionics’ trial using the iLet system will mark a number of new territories in the Type 1 diabetes research realm.
-In addition to being the very first study to test Fiasp using autonomous insulin delivery, the study will use an equal number of adults and children currently using insulin pumps as well as those who are currently on MDI (multiple daily injections.)
+Beta Bionics’ trial using the iLet system will mark a number of new territories in the type 1 diabetes research realm.
+In addition to being the very first study to test Fiasp using autonomous insulin delivery, the study will use an equal number of adults and children currently using insulin pumps as well as those who are currently on multiple daily injections (MDI).

 The iLet Bionic Pancreas System is pocket sized device that will be worn similarly to that of an insulin pump, but only requires the patient to enter body weight, and does not require any carbohydrate counting nor the configuring of any basal or bolus rates or correction ratios.

-Previous studies in both adults and children with T1D, using Beta Bionics’ unique algorithms resulted in improvements in overall glycemic control, including significant reductions in blood-glucose levels, and reduced hypoglycemia.
+Previous studies in both adults and children with type 1 diabetes (T1D), using Beta Bionics’ unique algorithms resulted in improvements in overall glycemic control, including significant reductions in blood-glucose levels, and reduced hypoglycemia.